"Woman, child, man and wife, the best love to have is the love of life"

 That aside, those too young to have known the old albums will discover some fabulous Hendrix here.
 The blistering rocker from The Experience "Look Over Yonder" just screams along as Jimi punches in some of his greatest rock licks, rising to a shattering, whiplash climax.
 There are the great Experience studio instrumentals "Tax Free" and "Midnight" which feature some breathtaking guitar.
 The beautiful, Santana-like, "Pali Gap" is one of Jimi's most moving and accomplished instrumentals.
 "Bleeding Heart" takes the Elmore James' lyric into new funky rock territory, as good as anything on "First Rays".
 Other treasures from the vault are another Dylan cover in "Drifter's Escape" and the title track, a quirky jazz experiment from Jimi, complete with a brass arrangement !

 A studio version of "Power Of Soul" by the Band Of Gypsys is also included but it is bizarre - at the beginning, tthe mix is all out of sync with the intro guitar parts misaligned and the opening "Yeah, yeah" vocal missing (it is present on an earlier mix as bootlegs reveal).
-It looks to me like Jimi left it aside in this state (presumably intending to get back to it and finish it off).
-It's a shame because it is a superb song.*
+A better mix (by Hendrix/Kramer) appeared on Both Sides Of The Sky in 2018.

 Some interesting studio jams are included, "Lover Man" (in fact two takes cleverly edited together) opens with the intro that Jimi usually used for "Killing Floor", then takes off into an awesome display of screeching rock guitar.
 The essentially rhythmic Little Wing" (that title was written on the tape box) in fact turns out to be "Angel" , in an early instrumental run through with Mitch.
 "Sweet Angel" (which resembles more the structure of the "Angel" that is now on "First Rays") is another early version with overdubs, where Jimi uses a primitive electronic rhythm box to keep the beat.
 "Message To The Universe" is a raggedy but interesting live-in-studio run through of "Message To Love" featuring Jimi's ill fated "Woodstock" band (they had played the song at the famous festival).
 It does sound out of place here though.
 Finally "Midnight Lightning" is Jimi alone on guitar, tapping the beat with his foot and sounding like an old blues master.